dreamof123/dream_of/README.md

 * Client = end user device [e.g., Windows-powered "art-frame"] running dream_of.py
 * Server = server location hosting Auto1111

+NOTE: the code should be easy to refactor to support your OS of choice.

 ## How to Use